-School bus (noun) – (1) A bus that transports students from home to school, school to home, or to school-sponsored events; (2) a typically yellow-colored vehicle designed to deliver students on their school-related travels; (3) a place under which teachers can throw one another.
+School bus (noun) – (1) A bus that transports students from home to school, school to home, or school-sponsored events; (2) a typically yellow-colored vehicle designed to deliver students on their school-related travels; (3) a place under which teachers can throw one another.

 I’m often amazed at how often teachers commit to definition 3.
 Why?
-There are many fantastic teachers who excel at building self-esteem in students, making positive impacts in the community, and standing behind a quality administrator and his/her vision.
-Yet instead of building up the perceived lackluster and/or lightning rod teacher across the hallway, we instead throw our colleague under the bus.
-Click To Tweet
+Many fantastic teachers excel at building self-esteem in students, making positive impacts in the community, and standing behind a quality administrator and their vision.

 That’s not to say all or even a majority of teachers so willingly backstab one another.
 However, in a profession that teaches students how to think, learn, and interact with one another, one teacher who commits such blatant disregard for others in their profession is one too many.

-Maybe this is a recent phenomenon for education.
-The anti-teacher sentiment has grown by leaps and bounds over the past decade.”]
+Maybe this is a recent phenomenon for education. [bctt tweet=”The anti-teacher sentiment has grown by leaps and bounds over the past decade.”]
 With budget cuts and the loss of teaching jobs – an estimated 350,000 over the last 4 years (20,000 of them in my home state of Pennsylvania), teachers have felt like they are being pitted against one another for jobs.
-Those remaining jobs go through a tumult and turbulent trial of seniority, performance, or politics.
+Those remaining jobs go through a tumultuous and turbulent trial of seniority, performance, or politics.

 Maybe the disregard isn’t solely in education, either.
 Americans, as a whole, have been fiercely independent and dog-eat-dog throughout our history.
 Most recently, economic recession (or depression?) has caused many firms and their employees to behave in a similar combative manner.
-Americans have always been filled with fight, but, more recently, American workers are often looking to downplay the contributions of any member of our society, from our dinner server to our Senator in Washington D.C.
+Americans have always been filled with fights, but, more recently, American workers are often looking to downplay the contributions of any member of our society, from our dinner server to our Senator in Washington D.C.

 I’ve found that this doesn’t just occur generically, either.
 There has been a situation or two where I’ve asked myself about my own professional priorities.
 My behavior has, in hindsight, been somewhat deplorable and embarrassing.
-I slowly became self-aware as to how I was quick to both judge and dismiss other teachers’ problems and plights instead of jumping in and offering my help.
+I slowly became self-aware about how I was quick to both judge and dismiss other teachers’ problems and plights instead of jumping in and offering my help.
 I was disappointed in myself at how my actions towards my colleagues were the complete antithesis to my actions towards the students that I care about.

 The average elementary teacher will impact approximately 25 students for 35 years, which amounts to nearly 1,000 students’ worth of influence in a lifetime.
 The average secondary teacher will impact nearly 5,000 students in a lifetime.
-If each of those incredible teachers helps a colleague or two in a similar manner, teachers would double – if not triple – the impact and imprint of our dutiful lesson plans, leadership, and lifelong learning.
+If each of those incredible teachers helps a colleague or two similarly, teachers will double – if not triple – the impact and imprint of our dutiful lesson plans, leadership, and lifelong learning.

 There are many problems in education – many of which we cannot fix.
-However a careful poll of 20% of my union colleagues revealed the greatest issues that we face include a decreasing morale and a lack of recognition.
+However, a careful poll of 20% of my union colleagues revealed the greatest issues that we face include decreasing morale and a lack of recognition.
 This is one thing that a tectonic shift in teachers’ attitudes can revolutionize.

 So the next time that school bus parks in front of your classroom window, look out and think about how you define its purpose.
-Do you look at the bus and think about how you can chuck the colleague across the hall who you share constant conflict?
+Do you look at the bus and think about how you can chuck the colleague across the hall with who you share constant conflict?
 Or, instead, do you see it as a vehicle of learning?